bilenkonito/ArkanisOverlay/README.md

 - 📦 **Integrated Community Data**
   Seamlessly connected with [UEX](https://uexcorp.space) and other community tools to enrich in-game decision-making.

+## 🤝 Community Focus
+- 🧪 **Community-Driven Development**
+  Built in collaboration with players and devs who actively use and shape the tools.

-## 🖥️ Solution Features
+## 🖥️ Tech Stack

 - ⚙️ **WPF-Hosted Blazor App**
   Built in C# using modern UI technologies for smooth performance and extensibility.

-- 🧪 **Community-Driven Development**
-  Built in collaboration with players and devs who actively use and shape the tools.

 ---